libvips/libvips/_posts/2019-11-29-True-streaming-for-libvips.md

-However, current libvips still needs the compressed input image to be read to memory before it can start, and can't start to upload the result to cloud storage until it has finished encoding the whole output image.
+However, current libvips still needs the compressed input image to be read to memory before it can start, and can't start to upload the result to cloud storage until it has finished compressing the whole output image.

-This is where true streaming comes in.
-It can decode directly from a pipe and encode directly to a pipe.
+This is where true streaming comes in. libvips git master can now decode directly from a pipe and encode directly to a pipe.
 It looks more like this:

 ![Processing with libvips streams]({{ site.baseurl }}/assets/images/new-libvips-s3.png)